Tulip-Dev/tulip/library/tulip-python/bindings/tulip-core/packaging/README.rst

 	  Tulip has been designed to be easily extensible and provides a variety of graph algorithms (layout, metric, clustering, ...) implemented as C++ plugins.
 All these algorithms can be called from Python.
-	  As Tulip is dedicated to graph visualization, it is provided with numerous state of the art graph layout algorithms but also a bridge to the Open Graph Drawing Framework (http://www.ogdf.net) [4]_
+	  As Tulip is dedicated to graph visualization, it is provided with numerous state of the art graph layout algorithms but also a bridge to the Open Graph Drawing Framework (http://www.ogdf.net) [5]_

 Release notes
 ==============

 Some information regarding the Tulip-Python releases pushed on the Python Packaging Index:

+    * **5.0.0**: based on Tulip 5.0.0 released on ??/??/2017

+      * mainly a bugs and memory leaks fix release for the Python bindings that now benefits from the performance improvements recently integrated in the tulip-core C++ library

+      * some new methods added added in the API and some deprecated (see updated documentation)

+      * new Tulip plugins have been added, notably import ones like BibTex, GraphML, npm, ...
+        (see updated plugins list in the documentation)

     * **4.10.0**: based on Tulip 4.10.0 released on 08/12/2016